-On Tuesdays and Fridays during term at Teddy Hall, there is the option of Formal Hall (a regular, informal dinner is still also available) – a traditional part of Oxford college life, which is very popular with our students.
-The cost of a Formal Hall dinner is currently £13.50, which includes an enhanced three-course menu and wine, and gowns must be worn.
-You may bring up to three guests.
+On Tuesdays and Fridays during term time there is the option of Formal Hall, which is served after the usual informal dinner.
+This is a traditional part of Oxford college life, and an opportunity to do some thing a bit different, which is very popular with our students.
+The cost of a Formal Hall dinner is currently £13.95, which includes an enhanced three-course menu and wine, and is fantastic value when compared to restaurant prices.
+Students may bring up to three guests, and so formals are a nice opportunity to celebrate events such a birthdays or the end of exams.

 I heard so much about the quality of food at Teddy Hall before arriving but it’s certainly lived up to that reputation.
 Our head chef is amazing, and every meal is brilliant, even for a fussy eater like me!